 The Dean of Students notifies students and student/campus organizations of the outcome of SCHB cases and appeals of sanctions, when applicable. top

 The staff of the OSC is responsible for:

 - Investigating allegations of misconduct, or assigning a case to another unit for investigation.

-- Referring cases to the proper hearing board, or in the cases of Level 2 violations, holding administrative hearings.
+- Referring cases to the proper hearing board, preparing and presenting agreed resolutions, or in the cases of Level 2 violations, holding administrative hearings and assigning sanctions.
 See section 5.8.

 - Issuing notices of hearing.

 - Informing relevant parties of the final outcome of the disciplinary process.

 - Training the members of the hearing boards and administrators of the Student Disciplinary Regulations.

 The OSC Administrator or designee oversees the activities of the OSC and coordinates with the Residence Student Conduct (RSC) Coordinator, the Greek Judicial representatives, the Office of Equal Opportunity and the hearing boards.

 The OSC Administrator reviews all reports received to assure that they are properly assigned for investigation.
 The OSC Administrator has the authority to assume responsibility for any case.
 After investigation, if it is determined that the case should go to a hearing, the OSC determines the proper hearing body to hear the matter.
 The OSC Administrator is responsible for maintaining all records of disciplinary and investigations by the OSC.